-- 1. Secure the desired number of Microtiterwells in the holder. - 2.
-Dispense 25 μL of each Standard, controls and samples with new disposable tips into appropriate wells. - 3.
-Dispense 100 μL Enzyme Conjugate into each well.
+- 1. Secure the desired number of Microtiter wells in the frame holder. - 2.
+Dispense 25 μL of each Standard, control and sample with new disposable tips into appropriate wells. - Dispense 100 μL Enzyme Conjugate into each well.
 Thoroughly mix for 10 seconds.
 It is important to have a complete mixing in this step. - 4.
-Incubate for 30 minutes at room temperature. - 5.
-Briskly shake out the contents of the wells.
-Rinse the wells 5 times with aqua dest (400 μL per well).
+Incubate for 30 minutes at room temperature. - Briskly shake out the contents of the wells.
+Rinse the wells 5 times with distilled water (300 μL per well).
 Strike the wells sharply on absorbent paper to remove residual droplets.